lmullen/lincolnmullen.com/content/scholarship/legal-modernism/index.md

 description: |
   Law and legal practice modernized in the nineteenth-century United States.
 The textual record of legal modernization is vast.
 Hundreds of volumes of regulations were formulated, copied, and re-formulated by legislatures.
 Millions of case reports became the authoritative building blocks for the thousands of treatises from which modern American law was constructed.

-  [Kellen Funk](https://kellenfunk.org/) and I are studying and visualizing the history of the modernization of American law through computational methods.
+  We are studying and visualizing the history of the modernization of American law through computational methods.
 ---